• Skip to primary navigation

 • Salmon en Croute is very easy to make with a few basic ingredients.

-• It is easy enough to serve on a weeknight, but also a very impressive dish to wow your dinner guests.
+• It is easy enough to serve on a weeknight, but also a very impressive dish to wow your dinner guests on a special occasion.

 • You can make Salmon Wellington a couple of days ahead and bake it just before serving.